ANGEL Learning

 ANGEL Learning, Inc. was a privately held educational software company specializing in eLearning.
-Its main products are the ANGEL Learning Management Suite (LMS), ANGEL ePortfolio, and services offerings.
+Its main products were the ANGEL Learning Management Suite (LMS), ANGEL ePortfolio, and services offerings.
 In May 2009, it was acquired by Blackboard Inc.

 Background

 ANGEL Learning and the ANGEL LMS evolved from research at Indiana University-Purdue University Indianapolis (IUPUI).
 The initial research system deployed in 1996 became Indiana University's OnCourse founded by Ali Jafari and David Mills.
 The ANGEL LMS was created using the early system concepts and was released by the newly formed CyberLearning Labs, Inc. in July 2000.
-The company has since changed its name to ANGEL Learning.
-On May 6, 2009, competitor Blackboard Inc announced that it is purchasing ANGEL Learning with the merger's completion planned for the end of May, 2009.
+The company later changed its name to ANGEL Learning.
+On May 6, 2009, competitor Blackboard Inc announced that it was purchasing ANGEL Learning with the merger's completion planned for the end of May, 2009.